grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 Note that there are three kinds of symbols:

-- `.` means either an empty space (there is no segment there) or a segment that is not lit.
+- `.` means either space (there is no segment there) or a segment that is not lit.
 - `-` means a lit horizontal segment
 - `|` means a lit vertical segment

-The functionality we need to implement should allow one to not only display numbers, but to light any combination of segments at will.
+The functionality we need to implement should allow one to not only display numbers but to light any combination of segments at will.
 So, we can decide to not light any segment, thus getting the following output:

 ```
 ...